CanonicalLtd/maas-docs/src/en/installconfig-install.md

 By default, the import is configured to download the most recent LTS release only for the amd64 architecture.
 Although this should suit most needs, you can change the selections on the Images tab, or over the API.
-Read customise boot sources &lt;/bootsources&gt; to see examples on how to do that.
+Read customise [boot sources](./bootsources.html) to see examples on how to do that.

 ## Speeding up repeated image imports by using a local mirror

-See sstreams-mirror for information on how to set up a mirror and configure MAAS to use it.
+See [Local Mirroring of Boot Images](./sstreams-mirror.html) for information on how to set up a mirror and configure MAAS to use it.

 ## Configure DHCP

 To enable MAAS to control DHCP, you can either:

-1. Follow the instructions at rack-configuration to use the web UI to set up your rack controller.
+1. Follow the instructions at [Rack Controller configuration](installconfig-rack.html) to use the web UI to set up your rack controller.
-2. Use the command line interface maas by first logging in to the API &lt;api-key&gt; and then following this procedure &lt;cli-dhcp&gt;
+2. Use the command line interface maas by first logging in to the [API](./maascli.html#apikey) and then [following this procedure]](./maascli.html#cli-dhcp).

-## Configure switches on the network
+## Configuring switches on the network

 Some switches use Spanning-Tree Protocol (STP) to negotiate a loop-free path through a root bridge.
 While scanning, it can make each port wait up to 50